 - Psychological difficulties

 Children who have had a stroke will see physicians that specialize in helping people cope with these problems.
 These specialists might include occupational, physical, and speech therapists.
-A child’s care may be overseen by a neurorehabilitation specialist, which is a physician who uses many different types of therapy to help children recover from stroke.
+A child’s care may be overseen by a neurorehabilitation specialist, which is a physician who uses many different types of therapy to help children recover from a stroke.

-The Relationship Between Fetal Stroke and Hypoxic Ischemic Encephalopathy (HIE)
+The Relationship Between Fetal Stroke and Hypoxic-Ischemic Encephalopathy (HIE)

-Our Fetal Stroke and Hypoxic Ischemic Encephalopathy Attorneys
+Our Fetal Stroke and Hypoxic-Ischemic Encephalopathy Attorneys

 - Armstrong-Wells J, Johnston SC, Wu, YW, Sidney S & Fullerton HJ.
 “Prevalence and predictors of perinatal hemorrhagic stroke: results from the Kaiser Pediatric Stroke Study.”
 Pediatrics.
 2009:123(3); 823-828.